Nesting Commands#

 Deconfliction#

-Since this example above used inherit=False
+Since the example with abstract_tree.py above used inherit=False

-and no attempt to add the --extra
+did not cause a conflict, and no attempt was made to add it to the resulting parser

 multiple times.
 However, there may be scenarios where a particular argument